-The responsibilities of the property manager include setting and collecting rent, managing maintenance requests, filling vacant units, and possibly setting the property budget.
-Property managers often deal with properties that real estate investors don't live nearby or don't want to manage personally, 5 days ago.
-This property manager job description can help create an employment application that attracts candidates who are qualified for the position.
-Feel free to review this job description to meet your specific requirements.
+The role of a property manager is to oversee the daily operations of rental properties.
+This includes setting and collecting rent, managing maintenance requests, filling vacant units, and possibly setting the property budget.
+Property managers often deal with properties that real estate investors don't live nearby or don't want to manage personally.
+To be successful in this role, property managers must have a diverse set of skills and knowledge.

 In some states, such as Virginia, they must also have a real estate license to display properties, collect rent, and process specific documents.
 Property managers can use a broker to supervise their properties if they are not real estate agents.
 This is especially useful for investors who own multiple properties and don't want to take on the responsibility of managing them.
 Marketing is an important part of the job for property managers.